Here’s the tea: Dutchies have no idea how to drink it

 3. This process is repeated over several glasses (yep, using the same teabag)

 The result?
-It’s more like hot leaf juice than tea.
+Nothing close to tea.
 King Charles would not be impressed.

 READ MORE | Three very big differences between Britain and the Netherlands

-Tiny shots of super sterk (super strong) black coffee that taste like the earth’s core are more the Dutch way.
+Tiny shots of super sterk (super strong) black coffee that taste like ash from a cigarette is the Dutch way.

-While drinking tea out of a glass cup may not seem all that bad, I experienced the disadvantages of transparent cups once when I had to have an awkward conversation with someone.
+While drinking tea out of a transparent glass may not seem all that bad, I experienced a major disadvantage when I found myself stuck in a boring conversation with my colleague.

-When the conversation was over, I gulped down my peppermint tea, eager to leave.
-He, on the other hand, savoured his drink ponderously.
+When the chat was over, I gulped down my peppermint tea.
+I was ready to leave.

-Although I will always be a loyal supporter of drinking tea the British way, I will admit that four years down the line, my go-to order at cafés has become verse muntthee (fresh mint tea) in a glass — I know. 😅
+Although I will always be a loyal supporter of drinking tea the British way, I will admit that four years down the line, my go-to order at cafés has become the verse muntthee (fresh mint tea) in a glass. 😅

 Doesn’t it just look so refreshing?
 Image: Depositphotos

-If there’s one tea-related thing the Dutch are good at, it’s their mint and gember (ginger) teas.
+If there’s one tea-related thing the Dutch are not so bad at, it’s their mint and gember (ginger) teas.

-There’s no settling for a simple teabag — you wanted mint, so you’re getting mint (the actual plant.
-The same goes for ginger).
+There’s no settling for a simple teabag.
+If you wanted mint, you’re getting the real thing.
+The same goes for ginger.

 READ MORE | 5 personality traits that the Brits could learn from the Dutch

-However, while the freshness is second to none, a full-bodied black tea will always have my heart.
-Sorry, not sorry. 😉
+While freshness is second to none, a full-bodied black tea will always hold a special place in my heart.
+Sorry, not sorry. 😊

 Jen Lorimer 🇿🇼